jbistis/SailWatchPro-Public/README.md

 **Same Leg Detection:**
 The system uses VMC (Velocity Made to Course) analysis to determine if boats are racing the same leg:
 - Both boats must have positive VMC toward the active mark
-- VMC difference between boats must be within reasonable tactical variation
+- VMC difference between boats must be within a reasonable tactical variation
 - Boats with strongly negative VMC are considered to be on different legs

 ### TIME AHEAD